 Psychologists, designers, educationalists, and many professors around the world work on improving the quality of education because a lot depends on the education of a whole generation.
-The resources a teacher uses while teaching plays a role in how students learn.
+The resources a teacher uses while teaching play a role in how students learn.
 Motivation, stimulation, retention, interest, actionable learning, etc., can vary per resource.

 I’ll be covering how the teachers of tomorrow can leverage digital interactions and technology to facilitate learning.
 Traditionally speaking, we are talking about teaching aids and instructional materials.